- Who is covered by the State Records Act?

 The purpose of this part of the Act is to protect archival estrays (those official records which have been taken out of official hands).

-It does this by giving State Records power to recover estrays both within and outside of New South Wales.
+It does this by giving NSW State Archives and Records power to recover estrays both within and outside of New South Wales.
 The Act also allows interstate Government archives to recover similar interstate material within New South Wales.

 Part 6 - Public access to State records